mansijaysingh/mansijaysingh/README.md

 ### Hi there, I'm Mansi! 👋

-I'm a passionate learner on a 60-day journey to master Large Language Models (LLMs) and AI application development.
-I'm currently focused on building practical, end-to-end projects and deepening my understanding of Python, LangChain, and deploying AI solutions.
-My goal is to secure an internship or a role where I can contribute to building the next generation of AI tools.
+I'm a passionate developer with a strong focus on building end-to-end applications powered by Large Language Models (LLMs).
+I enjoy turning complex problems into simple, interactive web solutions.
+Currently, I'm deepening my expertise in Python, LangChain, and AI deployment strategies, with the goal of contributing to innovative AI-driven products.

 ---